UPDATED 6/3/2022

 RELATED: The Cast Of ‘JAG’ Then And Now 2021

 Jack Lord was born on December 30, 1920 in Brooklyn, New York and began spending summers at sea on cargo ships where he painted and sketched the landscapes he encountered.
 This sparked a lifelong love affair with painting.
 His start on TV came in 1952 through guest spots.
 Then, in ‘55 he got a role in a Gary Cooper-led flick, The Court-Martial of Billy Mitchell.
-In 1957 he starred in Williamsburg: the Story of a Patriot, which has run daily at Colonial Williamsburg ever since, and the following year he once again co-starred with Cooper in the Man of the West, originally supposed to be a John Wayne vessel.
+In 1957 he starred in Williamsburg: the Story of a Patriot, which has run daily at Colonial Williamsburg ever since, and the following year he once again co-starred with Cooper in the Man of the West, originally supposed to be a John Wayne vehicle.
 But it was 1962 that proved to be a banner year: he played CIA agent Felix Leiter in the first James Bond movie, Dr. No; following which ABC first gave Lord a chance to champion his own TV show, playing the titular lead as Stoney Burke the rodeo master for one 32-episode season.

 Ultimately, his career defining role in Hawaii 5-O would be one of his final.
 Lord actually began to stay out of public eye due to his suffering from Alzheimer’s disease.
 The last acting credit was in the 1980 TV movie M Station: Hawaii.
 He died later in 1998, but still has a slew of acting credits behind him such as his first film Project X in 1949, the TV series Gunsmoke in 1957, and the TV series Bonanza in 1960.